huybang2017/Random-Forest-Weather/README.md

    python -m venv venv
    ```

-   ### Activating the Virtual Environment

    Once the virtual environment is created, you need to activate it.

 - **On Windows**: